Dean Whitehead: Coaching career

 Following his retirement, Whitehead took up a coaching role at Huddersfield Town as part of David Wagner's first-team technical staff, having earned a UEFA A coaching license, and took charge of the club's new Under-17 Academy age group from 1 January 2019.
 By October, he took charge for Huddersfield Town's Under-17s side.

 On 16 November 2019, Whitehead joined Sam Ricketts' backroom staff at League One side Shrewsbury Town, replacing Joe Parkinson as first-team coach.
 On 25 August 2020, Whitehead was promoted to assistant manager after the departure of Jon Pitts and Graham Barrow.
 On 25 November, Whitehead and Ricketts were relieved of their duties with the club sitting 23rd in League One with just 9 points from a possible 39.

 Whitehead joined the coaching staff at League Two side Port Vale in July 2021 as part of director of football David Flitcroft's summer overhaul; manager Darrell Clarke said that Whitehead "is definitely someone our squad can look up to".
 Having helped Vale to win promotion at the end of the 2021–22 season, he moved to Turkey in July 2022 to coach alongside Adam Murray at Süper Lig champions Beşiktaş.
 He left the club when head coach Valérien Ismaël was sacked three months later.
 He joined Cardiff City as a first-team coach in November 2022.
 Following the sacking of Mark Hudson on 14 January 2023, Whitehead was placed in interim charge of the first-team at Cardiff City.
 In the 2023 pre-season, Ismaël was appointed manager at Championship side Watford, and Whitehead moved to work there with him as assistant head coach.
 He joined Barnsley as a first-team coach in July 2024, working again with Darrell Clarke.
 He returned to Stoke City in September 2024 to link back up with Narcís Pèlach.
 He left his position at Stoke in January 2025.
 He joined Blackburn Rovers as an assistant head coach the following month after Ismaël was appointed as manager.
+He departed the club alongside Ismaël on 2 February 2026.
+He joined Tranmere Rovers as Darrell Clarke's assistant in June 2026.